Volleyball Glossary

 Rally Scoring

 A point on every play, no matter who served.
 FIVB went here to shorten matches and add urgency; the NCAA followed on the same timeline for college programs.
-You still go to 25, win by two, fifth to 15 indoors, and the old “only the server scores” system is a museum piece.
+You still go to 25, win by two, fifth to 15 indoors, and the old side-out scoring system is no longer used at any major level.

 Roll Shot